meiosis/GetDataProject/CodeBook.md

 Code Book for Cousera "Getting Data" Course Project
 ========================================================

-This Code Book describes the data file produced by the run_analysis.R script for the Cousera "Getting Data" Course Project.
+This Code Book describes the tidy data set produced by the run_analysis.R script for the Cousera "Getting Data" Course Project.
 Details of the how the run_analysis.R script works are contained in the accompanying README.md document.

 Structure of the data file
 --------------------------